liyanghua/em4gmm/README.md

 Data Files
 ----------

 The data files used by this software are very simple.
 They are plain text files of decimal numbers, with a header, and one line per sample vector.
-This is an expmple:
+This is an example:

      AKREALTF
      11     4